kaylab78/note-taker/README.md

 ## Description
 This is a simple note taking application.
 The user is able to write a title and text description for the note and save it.

-To view the deployed application, [click here](https://kaylab78.github.io/note-taker/).
-To view the application on Heroku [click here](https://note-taker-202207.herokuapp.com/).
+To view the deployed application, [click here](https://note-taker-20220704.herokuapp.com/).

 ## Table of Contents
 - [Installation](#installation)